 We have discussed the seasons, which man could observe unaided without calculation.
 The calendar, however, is another matter.
 While we can’t watch the orbits of the Earth and Moon to count days, we now know that it takes 365 days for the Earth to complete its orbit around the sun.

 Imagine living by the lunar calendar, and performing astronomical calculations to mark the passage of months (as the Egyptians did), and marking religious observances and agricultural cycles by the phases of the moon.
 Our observers talk about stories and beliefs they’ve heard about the moon, stars, and sun, dating back to ancient times.

 Worship – Good and Bad Omens

 “You humans believe in good or bad omens,” Galacti says, shaking his head, “I’ve been reading up on it, accessing the library of the universe.
 You’ve seen the composition of a star and the Big Bang.
 Who can honestly tell me you believe in omens or divine favors as you call them?
 Seeing a halo around the sun and believing it foretells rain?
 Wishing upon a shooting star, for example?
 Anyone here from Chile?”
 A woman who admired our South American plants in Inventory of the Universe, Chapter 5, raises her hand. ”It’s said that if you see a shooting star in Chile, you will have a year of good luck.”

 This lady from Chile has heard this tale but never given it much thought.

 We all pause to consider the cultural omens and stories we learned.
 For example, the positions of stars and lunar eclipses often herald the birth of a major world figure.
-We ponder every belief including the warning that a full moon on Christmas Day will bring bad luck.
+We ponder every belief, including the warning that a full moon on Christmas Day will bring bad luck.

-The ancient Greeks worshipped meteorites, which were thought to represent the stone Zeus’ father, Cronos, swallowed instead of Zeus, whom he thought would dethrone him.
+The ancient Greeks worshipped meteorites, which they thought represented the stone Zeus’ father, Cronos, swallowed instead of Zeus, whom he thought would dethrone him.
 Many Greek temples enshrined meteorites as objects of worship.
 Meteorite veneration exists in many cultures on Earth.
 Why would a rock from the heavens become something people pray before?